fhfDev/dinogame/README.md

 # Repository overview
-Basic dino game in Godot created for school purposes
+Basic dino game in Godot created for school purposes a